How to Lower Sodium Intake for Better Diabetes Management

 Frozen or ready-made foods

-After a long day, it is very appealing to pick up a ready-made dish or pop a frozen entrée into the microwave.
+After a long day, picking up a ready-made dish or pop a frozen entrée into the microwave is very appealing.
 But, while your meal may be ready in a matter of minutes, it often comes packed with sodium.
 But you don’t have to choose between mealtime convenience and low sodium intake.

 I recommend cooking once and eating three times.
 Be sure to double or triple up on various entrees and side dishes to mix and match throughout the week.
 It can help prevent food boredom while decreasing the reliance on high sodium packaged foods.